swedesjs/vkdart/README.md

 3. **Event support.** Supports Callback API, Longpoll API
 4. **Developing.** Functionality is becoming more!
 5. **Easy to use.** Very easy to use!
+6. **Support for models.**.
+It has a description of event models, attachments, and objects.ы

 ## Usage